quentinjamet/quentinjamet.github.io/_posts/2016-05-18-out-of-core.md

 physically-motivated analyses**.
 This usually involves performing rather “complex” analysis tasks on gridded datasets.

-Research softwares used for performing these analyses are facing a challenge with the ongoing evolution of geo-scientific models and earth observing networks.
+Research software used for performing these analyses are facing a challenge with the ongoing evolution of geo-scientific models and earth observing networks.
 Indeed, with **the most high-end models being runs on several tens of thousand cores**, even a two-dimensional slice of model output cannot be loaded in memory